Fertility – Diagnosis, Symptoms, and Treatment

 - Pulsatile GnRH or gonadotropin therapy (LH and FSH)

 Individuals with fallopian tube obstruction can benefit from tubal reconstruction surgery.
-This method can be associated with a higher risk of ectopic pregnancy.
+This method is associated with a higher risk of ectopic pregnancy and requires regular monitoring with pregnancy tests while trying to conceive.
 In vitro fertilization is another option that is usually preferred in older women or those with significant fallopian tube disease.

 Women with infertility due to endometriosis may benefit from surgical resection of the endometriosis, ovulation induction, and intrauterine insemination.
 Other conditions that can be surgically corrected include submucous fibroids, endometrial polyps, and septate uterus.
 Infertility related to cervical factors can be treated by bypassing the cervix with intrauterine insemination.
 This is often done in concert with ovulation induction agents.